n8n-io/n8n-docs/docs/hosting/server-setups/aws.md

 - Send the environment variables defined to each application pod
 - Define the container image to use
-- Set resource consumption limits.
-This is left empty in the example manifests, but you should set them to something appropriate for your deployment.
+- Set resource consumption limits
 - The `volumes` defined earlier and `volumeMounts` to define the path in the container to mount volumes.
 - Scaling and restart policies.
-The example manifests define only one instance of each pod, you should change this to meet your needs.
+The example manifests define one instance of each pod.
+You should change this to meet your needs.

 ## Services